 Vegetarian Sweet Potato & Chickpea Korma Recipe

-So I gathered some spices and seeds and went for an Indian style veggie korma!
-Served it with plain boiled rice.
-I was going to make some homemade chapati bread but I had run out of flour.
+After a little brainstorm I collected a couple of ifferent spices and seeds from my spice rack.
+And I decided to go for an Indian style veggie korma this time!
+I served it with plain boiled rice as well.
+First I was going to make some homemade chapati bread from scratch but then I realised that I had just run out of flour.

 - 10,5 oz canned chickpeas (350 g)